Dwarf Mugo Pine; or,

 of bending sandpit lakes, crescent

-In form it typically develops early in its life into a dome two to three feet tall & three feet or four feet wide, made up of upright stems of deep green needles.
-Its evergreen branches give the appearance of reaching upward right at the ground, so that its curving or prostrate trunk or trunks are not visible, unless specifically trained through pruning for a visible stubby trunk.
-Over time it very slowly flatter & wider, until it is as much as six or eight feet wide, yet sometimes still only three or four feet tall.
+In form it typically develops early in its life into a dome two to three feet tall & three or four feet wide, made up of upright stems of deep green needles.
+Its evergreen branches give the appearance of reaching upward right from off the ground, for its curving or prostrate trunk or trunks are not always visible, unless specifically trained through pruning for a visible stubby trunk.
+Over time it very slowly takes on a flatter & wider look, until it is as much as six or eight feet wide, yet sometimes still only three or four feet tall.

 The trunk or trunks lean at such a strong angle they are virtually creeping along the ground.
 This habit is an adaptation to life in avalanche regions at alpine treelines.